oneops/oneops.github.io/admin/operate/testing.md

 ---
-layout: admin-doc
+layout: wmt/docs
 title: Administrator Testing and Debugging
 id: "testing-and-debugging"
+side-navigation: admin-navigation.html
 ---

+# Administrator Testing and Debugging

 Build a *test* environment where you can test any new OneOps code changes and also validate any or new *pack* changes your organization might do.

 # Debugging